 Great Allegheny Passage

-Of course you knew the GAP would make this list!
+Of course you knew the Great Allegheny Passage would make this list!
 Pittsburgh to Cumberland, Maryland, essentially on one long rail trail.
 Four of us biked this just before I started blogging here, and I’d love to do it again.
 Maybe this year?

-There’s no shortage of information on this route, including the official guidebook and website.
+There’s no shortage of information about the GAP, including the official guidebook and website.
 Here’s what I can add:

 If you camp along the route, just know that there is an active train line on the other side of the Youghiogheny River.
 Bring earplugs!
 We spent one night in a guest house in Dawson on that side of the river — and it was just three doors down from the tracks.
 I’ll just say no one slept well.

 Frank Lloyd Wright’s Fallingwater is near Ohiopyle, but it’s a steep climb from the trail.
 If that seems too much, get a ride.
-Just get a timed ticket for admission before you go.
+Just get a timed admission ticket before you go.

-One thought on “My 5 best bike-trail overnights within easy reach of New Jersey”
+One thought on “An updated list of 7 great bike-trail overnights within easy reach of New Jersey”